vinarmani/truf-node/README.md

     - `NUMBER_OF_NODES`: Number of nodes to deploy (max 5, default 1)
     - `SUBDOMAIN`: Subdomain for the environment (default 'dev')
 - Deploys to AWS using CDK
-- Uses `RESTART_HASH` to control full redeployment of TSN instances
+- Uses `RESTART_HASH` to control full redeployment of TN instances

 ### Staging Deployment